josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 This approach allows for extremely small bundle sizes compared to other frameworks (which in turn often translates to better loading speed and performance), since the bulk of the work is already done by the time the user loads the page.

-React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)--still has performance implications.
-Thanks to the Svelte compiler, we don't have to worry about the performance implications of either one.
+React and Vue also both use a "[virtual DOM](https://stackoverflow.com/questions/21965738/what-is-virtual-dom)," for rendering, which--while faster than crawling the DOM itself to make changes (a common pitfall with jQuery)--still has its own performance implications.
+Thanks to the Svelte compiler, however, we don't have to worry about either approach; components are tied directly to their DOM nodes.
 You can read more about that in Rich Harris's [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 #### Authoring components